Client: Network communication and measurement technology company

 Speed was key, and so was quality of work

-Over the weekend RSM developed a plan for the client which included identifying potential areas of conflict utilising the Oracle GRC reports and mapping them to all the manual and automated controls tested in by Internal Audit.
-The intent was that the report could be used to minimise the areas that the external audit firm would need to evaluate.
+RSM developed a plan for the client which included identifying potential areas of conflict utilizing the Oracle GRC reports and mapping them to all the manual and automated controls tested in by Internal Audit.
+It was thought that the report could be used to minimize the areas that the external audit firm would need to evaluate.

-RSM presented the plan to the VP of Internal Audit on Sunday and we were provided approval by the client to put the plan in place.
-In addition, all Business Process Owners and Internal Audit team members were told to consider our data collection process their highest priority.
+RSM presented the plan and we were provided approval by the client to action the same.
+All Business Process Owners and Internal Audit team members were advised to consider our data collection process their highest priority.

 RSM performed the following:

 - Using the Oracle GRC tool that was in the process of being implemented, RSM generated preliminary SOD violation report for the “Standard” Oracle conflicts.

 - Obtained a listing of all the financial controls agreed to by the external auditors.

 - Developed a matrix style report to use for mapping the information.

 - Assigned Internal Audit team members to financial business cycles and submitted requests to review the test procedures performed and capture each test attribute that addresses potential SOD violations.

 - Reviewed all ITGC activities (logical access testing and change management testing) where SOD violations could be identified and mapped them to the appropriate business controls.